 Because the sexual response is so complex, there are many causes of sexual dysfunction.

 Misinformation or poor techniques contribute to sexual problems.
-Only about one in three women reaches a climax regularly through intercourse alone, without additional stimulation of the clitoris.
+Only about 1 in 3 women reach a climax regularly through intercourse alone, without additional stimulation of the clitoris.
 About 10% of women never achieve orgasm.
 But it is possible, and even common, to have a pleasurable sex life without orgasm.

-Environmental factors may interfere with sexual functioning.
-You may find it difficult to perform sexually if there is no safe, private place to relax and allow yourself to become sexual or if fatigue due to an overly busy work and personal life robs you of the energy to participate sexually.
-Parents may find it difficult to find the time to be sexually intimate, given the demands and presence of their children.
-The difficulties of striving for "safer sex" and the psychological effects of discrimination are just a few of the factors that can give rise to anxieties for lesbian women.
+Your environmental factors can interfere with your sex life.
+You may find it hard to perform sexually if there’s no safe, private place to relax or if you’re tired from an overly busy work and personal life.
+Parents may have trouble juggling intimacy with the demands and presence of their children.
+The complications of "safer sex" and the psychological effects of discrimination can give rise to anxieties for lesbian women.